dimgrev/Xporter/README.md

 	* .Clear()		+2 overloads	--> to clear the data of a worksheet or clear all sheets of a file

 ## ToDo
+-- Add method Insert-inTo-Cells based on the content that cells hold
+	* eg. insertToCells(cell's value: string "<Insert Here>", value to insert: string "Put This into that cell");

 -- Maybe - Change Xlsx File's style

 ## License